State Park

 Fort Mose has this incredible way of making everything feel peaceful and grounded.
 When couples choose this park for their elopement, they're choosing a setting that encourages them to slow down and be fully present.
 That shows in the photos—less posed, more genuine.

 The light here is consistently beautiful.
 The tree canopy along the trails provides even, flattering light throughout the day, while the boardwalk opens up to golden hour glow over the marsh.
-We can create variety without rushing from location to location.
+We can create variety within a short walk.

 There's also something special about choosing a place with such deep historical significance.
 Fort Mose represents resilience, freedom, and hope—meaningful themes for beginning a marriage.
 Couples who connect with that history often find the setting especially powerful.